RahulGrover12/task-manager-api/README.md

 # Task Manager API

 A **Node.js + Express + Sequelize** RESTful API for managing personal tasks, with user authentication, filtering, and sorting support.
-Built using MySQL/PostgreSQL and follows modular, production-ready backend architecture.
+Built using MySQL and follows modular, production-ready backend architecture.

 ---